Wedding Day Timeline: Everything You Need to Know

 9:00 a.m.
 Wedding party and family photos start

 9:30 a.m.
-Guests begin to arrive / pre-ceremony music starts
+Guests begin to arrive/pre-ceremony music starts

 10:00 a.m.
-Ceremony start time
+Ceremony starts

-10:30 a.m Ceremony ends / mimosa bar opens
+10:30 a.m Ceremony ends/mimosa bar opens

 Couples' portraits